Milan Lukić: During the war

 Immediately following the abductions the local people in Sjeverin were subjected to further intimidation by Milan Lukić.
 In the absence of effective action by the Serbian authorities the remaining Bosniak inhabitants of Sjeverin fled to Priboj.

 Four days after the abductions Serbian police stopped Milan Lukić driving through Sjeverin.
 Lukić produced a forged ID and driver's licence, issued by the Višegrad police.
 The police found weapons and ammunition in the car.
 Lukić and Dragutin Dragićević were charged with illegal possession of weapons and forging personal documents.
 After a visit to the area by Radmilo Bogdanović, president of the Defense and Security Committee of the Yugoslav Parliament's Chamber of Citizens, an influential figure in Serbian police circles, Lukić and Dragicević were released from custody on grounds that lacked transparency.

 Milan Lukić was arrested by the Serbian police in 1993 on suspicion of having murdered a resident of Višegrad on Serbian territory.
 In 1994 he was again arrested on suspicion of being the commander of the group that abducted a group of mainly Bosnian Muslim passengers from the Belgrade-Bar train at Štrpci station and then killed them.
 Each time the investigation was stopped and Lukić was released.

-One suggested explanation for the Sjeverin abduction is that the abductees were intended to be exchanged for twenty-eight Serb soldiers and civilians captured by the Bosnian Army; the abductees were murdered after the exchange was refused, according to this theory.